Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 The degree program equips you with the necessary business and technical skills to build and run IT solutions across numerous industries.

 The IT Project Management Certificate is an online short course in Information Technology Management.
-It helps you gain certifiable expertise and stand out to prospective employers.
+It helps you gain expertise and stand out to prospective employers.

 The program focuses on IT management skills and provides transferable college credit for the IT Management Bachelor's degree program.